How to get started

 Select browser versions that support a certain feature

-You can pick browser versions that fully support features from the Can I Use database.
+You can pick browser versions that support features from the Can I Use database.
 See the caniuse-lite repository for the full list of features.

-supports css-gridversions that support CSS Grid Layout.
+partially supports css-gridversions that fully or partially supports CSS Grid Layout.

 Combine multiple queries into one